 When do we take disciplinary action?

-1. You break the rules.
+1. If you break the rules.

-3. You’re charged with a crime.
+3. If you’re charged with a crime.

 We may issue an improvement notice to deal with a current or likely breach of the: